sixteenbit/generator-scratch/README.md

 # Scratch

-Scratch is a [Yeoman generator](http://yeoman.io) for quickly creating new WordPress projects.
+Scratch is a [Yeoman generator](http://yeoman.io) that builds a WordPress theme based on _s and Foundation.

 ## Getting Started